ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 - `<access_key>` - the S3/COS repo access key
 - `<secret_key>` - the S3/COS repo secret key
 - `<storage_service_endpoint>` - the S3/COS endpoint hostname.
 If using COS, the endpoint must be a regional endpoint such as `us-south` and not a cross-regional endpoint.
-- `$CURL_CA_BUNDLE` - path to a file containing the ssl client certificate used to connect to your Databases for Elasticsearch deployment.
+- `$CURL_CA_BUNDLE` - path to a file that contains the SSL client certificate used to connect to your Databases for Elasticsearch deployment.

 ```sh
 ### Set up the environment, use your own values